mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 To sum up the values in an array, you don't need a for loop.
 The reduce method takes up a single line:

     return numbersArray.reduce((previousValue, currentValue) => previousValue + currentValue, 0)

+To concatenate strings with a separator (such as a space) you don't need a for loop either.
+You can use Array.join().

+	const sentence = wordsArray => wordsArray.join(' ');

+Ways to shorten code include the ternary expression and the arrow function expression (comparable to an expression body in C#).
+A combination of both is shown here:

+	const even_or_odd = number => number % 2 === 0 ?
+'Even' : 'Odd';

 ## Typescript Notes